Why settle for one rainbow when you can have two?

 The final photo has a Japanese white-eye sampling the good things on offer in a Japanese aloe flower, backed up by a bold and bright splash of violet bougainvillea flowers.

-Number four of my rainbow colors in response to Becky’s April Squares challenge theme of ‘Bright.’
+This is the sixth of my rainbow colors in response to Becky’s April Squares challenge theme of ‘Bright.’
 (See more responses here.)